How to maintain wellness and fitness outside of your home during this period

 3. Bring your own yoga mat and clean it well

 Concerning the point above, it’s much better to have your own equipment.
 Why?
 It’s because you don’t have to share it with other users, therefore reducing the risk of spreading the infection.
 Having your own mat is a must but you should also know how to clean it well.
 Stretching our limbs and getting into postures cause a lot of our sweat droplets to land on our mats so every after session make sure to wipe it clean or wash it.

 4. Choose group classes with fewer people

 The fewer people in a class, the better.
 You have to choose classes that include a maximum of five people, which was clearly indicated in the strict guidelines of phase 2.
 This will guarantee lower chances of the virus spreading and infecting more people.
 Keep in mind, doing yoga involves a lot of breathing.
 Imagine doing that in a room that’s filled with groups of people.
 Even when there are less people around, see to it that everyone in the room is practicing strict social distancing, ensuring that a distance of at least 2 meters is being observed.

 5. Wear your masks if you’re not exercising

-Understandably, wearing face masks isn’t that great while you’re working out.
-This will give you a much harder time breathing.
-You can remove your mask so as long as you do this when you are executing the poses.
+Understandably, wearing face masks isn’t that great while you’re working out since it might give you a much harder time breathing.
+To address this, Sweatbox modifies its studio ventilation and temperature, as well as the class intensity, in order to make masks more wearable and convenient.
+You can also remove your mask so long as you do this when you are executing the poses.
 Refrain from talking or doing certain movements with your mouth that can cause you to spit.
 Just keep your lips sealed, stay quiet, and focus on how to connect with your inner energy.

 6. Take a shower after your session